vistec-AI/crfcut/journal.md

 * Rule-based override
 * L2 regularization - also not practical
 * POS-artagger - not really too slow
+* ORCHID - different domains get totally different results

 ## What to try

-* Try with ORCHID to compare performance more fairly

-* More data from TNC and ORCHID
+* TNC

 ## What worked